ludoch/appengine-spring-boot/README.md

 Sample Google App Engine (standard) application using :

  * Java 21 :
- * Spring Boot 3.3.3 : the application is packaged as an executable WAR also deployable on servlet containers
+ * Spring Boot 3.3.5 : the application is packaged as an executable WAR also deployable on servlet containers
- * Jetty12 SpringBoot configuration
+ * Jetty12 SpringBoot configuration instead of default Tomcat.
+This way it reuses the Jetty12 provided in AppEngine.
- * Latest AppEngine artifacts build from head for Java 21
+ * Latest AppEngine artifacts for Java 21 runtime
  * JSP : just to prove it works, you should probably use another template engine like thymeleaf

 ## How to test locally